Hey, I see you over there.

 I want you to know that things can be different.

 BA, BSW, MSW, TITC-CT, RSW

-What I have learned from the science and years of sitting with individuals who have experienced traumatic events, is that talking alone often doesn’t cut it.
-Science tells us that our bothersome experiences are stored in areas of our brain that can’t be fully accessed through talk therapy.
+What I have learned from the science and years of working with individuals who have experienced traumatic events, is that talking alone often doesn’t cut it.
+Science tells us that our bothersome experiences are actually stored in areas of our brain that can’t be fully accessed through talk therapy.

 Trauma Expert, Bessel van der Kolk, states:

 “Neuroscience research shows that very few psychological problems are the result of defects in understanding; most originate in pressures from deeper regions in the brain that drive our perception and attention.
 When the alarm bell of the emotional brain keeps signalling that you are in danger, no amount of insight will silence it.”